mrballistic/bejeweled-ai/memory-bank/progress.md

 # Progress: Bejeweled Clone with AI Mode

 ## Current Status
-The project has reached a significant milestone with a fully playable match-three game featuring modern UI/UX elements and smooth animations.
-The foundation is solid for adding AI capabilities.
+The project has reached a significant milestone with a fully playable match-three game featuring polished mechanics, smooth animations, and strict game rules enforcement.

 ## Completed
 1. Core Game Mechanics:
    - Board initialization with no initial matches
+   - Move validation with match checking
-   - Jewel selection and swapping
+   - Invalid move rejection and animation
-   - Match detection
+   - Match detection and processing
-   - Cascade system
+   - Cascade system with dynamic timing
    - Score tracking with combo multiplier

 2. User Interface: